mazenadel19/React-Graphql-Trackstube/README.md

 - Play/Pause Songs
 - Add/Remove Song To/From Queue
-- Saving Queue Between Sessions
+- Saving Queue Between Sessions (on tablets and up)
 - Skip To Next/Previous Song